 But did you know there are two different types of waffles in Belgium?
 And neither one is quite like the type served in the US.
 The Brussels waffle is closest to what is served as a Belgian waffle in the US.
 It’s rectangular with defined edges and is light and crispy.
 You can get toppings or just have it with some powdered sugar.

 Liege waffles are the other type of waffle you can find in Belgium.
 They are made with a bread-like dough so they are much more dense.
 Pearl sugar is in the batter and caramelizes when cooked in the waffle iron.
 They are served with toppings in tourist areas and are delicious.
-However, the best ones we had were from a food stall at a weekend market that were served plain because they definitely didn’t need any toppings.
+However, the best ones we had were from a food stall at the Stockel weekend market that were served plain because they definitely didn’t need any toppings.
+You can really tell which ones they are in the images below!
 The outside was grilled perfectly and the inside was soft and chewy – the whole thing was melt in your mouth delicious and if we’re ever back in Brussels we’re going to get at least two each instead of one.

 Another famous Belgian snack is fries.
 Although they are called “French fries” in the states, they apparently only got that name because the fellow who introduced it to America spoke French.
 He was Belgian.
 The fries in Belgium are double fried.
 That means they can use thicker fries and fry them at a lower temperature first to cook them all the way through.
 Then they fry them a second time at a higher temperature just long enough to make the outside crispy.
 The fries are good by themselves, but you can also choose from a variety of fry sauces.
 The sauces usually cost a little extra, but you can also get a large bottle at the supermarket for a reasonable price if you have a favorite.